 Aftera year of self-isolating, hunkering down and practicing precautions, I caught COVID in Southern California.
 Driving north, I developed a slight cough as I swam near the Pismo Pier.
-The next day the ocean surf was too large to swim so I swam in Morro Bay to the sand spit where the sharks are known to play.
+The next day the ocean surf was too large, so I swam in Morro Bay to the sand spit where the sharks are known to play.
 I traveled north up highway 1 to Big Sur, and the body heat from my session endured.
 Checking a point that draws big waves, I felt too tired to endure another swim.
-That evening, parked along the side of the road, I rocked in fever to the sounds of the waves on the beach near Pt.
+That evening, parked along the side of the road in my VW Vanagon, I rocked in fever to the pounding sounds of the waves on the beach near Pt.
 Sur.
 Two days later I tested positive for COVID.

 To breathe is to live.
-A decade ago while competing in outrigger canoe races, I was adopted by a Hawaiian cultural leader on the Big Island.
+A decade ago while competing in swimming and outrigger canoe races, I was adopted by a Hawaiian cultural leader on the Big Island.
 Uncle John gave me the honor of the honi, a Polynesian ceremonial greeting where two people press their foreheads together and inhale at the same time.
 The honi represents the exchange of ‘ha’—the breath of life, and spiritual power between two people.
-Ancient Hawaiians recognized that their breath, the ha, was the key to good health.
-We know that COVID-19 attacks the lungs, causing inflammation and potentially long-term damage.
-Some people who recover from COVID-19 can experience a dry cough or pain when breathing after the illness.
+Ancient Hawaiians recognized that their breath, the ha, was the key to good health and well being.
+We know that COVID-19 attacks the lungs, causing inflammation and potentially long-term damage to respiratory tissue.
+Some people who recover from COVID-19 can experience a long-term dry cough or pain when breathing after the illness.
 This may leave survivors with persistent shortness of breath.
-For those who had to be placed on a ventilator, more severe long term lung damage may develop.
+For those who had to be placed on a ventilator, more severe long-term lung damage may develop.